Mayur021/action-class-authority/README.md

 ## What this is not

 - Not a competing standard.
-The architectural anchors live in OWASP AISVS C9.2.6, C9.2.7, and C9.6.4.
+The architectural anchors live in OWASP AISVS C9.2.6 and C9.2.7 (research-chapter material, proposed for v1.01 inclusion) plus the C9.5 Agent Authorization, Delegation, and Continuous Enforcement section in v1.0 main (renumbered from C9.6 in the 2026-06-15 editorial cleanup).
 This document references them.
 - Not a vendor product specification.
 The framework is vendor-neutral by design.
 - Not a substitute for the chain-of-custody discipline that DFIR teams already practice.
 It is the same idea, applied one layer up.